flowdock/api-docs/docs/general-information.md

 Access-Control-Allow-Origin: example.com
 Access-Control-Allow-Methods: POST, PUT, PATCH, DELETE, GET, OPTIONS
 Access-Control-Allow-Headers: Origin, Accept, Content-type, Authorization, X-CSRF-Token, X-Requested-With, X-Prototype-Version
 ```

 If the REST API request fails, make sure that you are authorized with either a valid OAuth 2.0 access token or by providing the [HTTP Basic authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) credentials in the request header.
 Some client libraries won't send the credentials if they are set in the URL.
-See the [Authentication page](Authentication) for authentication examples.
+See the [Authentication page(authentication) for authentication examples.

 ## All requests must be sent via HTTPS